skullzarmy/chatGPToot/README.md

 ## To Do

+-   Just realized that for some reason user ID will change from time in the Mastodon responses, leading to a single user logging under multiple IDs.
+I will have to probably just log under username instead to avoid this.
+For now, usage logging is somewhat broken.
--   Implement redis for persistent bottleneck rate limiting
+-   Implement redis for persistent bottleneck rate limiting.
 -   Consider persistent memory, DB, etc. for long-term storage of settings.
 -   Subscribe feature - Users can subscribe to various toot types to be sent on a dynamic interval. e.g. Make me an image of a penguin every morning.
-    -   Should have persistent memory
+    -   Should have persistent memory.
--   Implement fs/promise in chatgptoot.js (download image broke)
+-   Implement fs/promise in chatgptoot.js (download image broke).
 -   Consider restricting news injection in toot generation to specific times so toots are not always news related.

 ([top](#description))